anaconda/anaconda-client/README.md

 `binstar login`

-Test you login with the whoami command
+Test your login with the whoami command

 `binstar whoami`